-Failure to use driver and passenger seat belts provided is a major cause of severe or fatal injury.
-In fact, the U.S. government notes that the universal use of existing seat belts could cut the highway death toll by 10,000 or more each year, and could reduce disabling injuries by two million annually.
-In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seal belt.
+Do not attempt sharp turns, abrupt maneuvers, or other Failure to use the driver and passenger seat belts unsafe driving actions that can cause loss of vehicle provided is a major cause of severe or fatal injury.
+In a control.
+Failure to operate this vehicle safely may result rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.
 Always buckle up.